A-bv/Capstone-react/README.md

 # Little Lemon Restaurant

 Welcome to this Little Lemon Restaurant Project!
 A modern web application built using React.js, providing customers a way to book reservations, explore daily specials, read testimonials, and learn more about the restaurant.
+This project is part of the Meta Frontend certification.

 ## Project Overview